B2.6 Represent division of up to 12 items as the equal sharing of a quantity, and solve related problems, using various tools and drawings.

 One caveat is that care must be taken when generalizing, because operations on decimal numbers or fractions may have different effects than operations on whole numbers.
 In some cases, the effect may even be the opposite.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 90-91.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 81.

-In problems presented to students, division is too often associated with only one sense, namely equal-sharing (partitive division).
-The equal-grouping sense (quotative division) is usually neglected.
-Division has a partitive meaning when the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally and we are looking for the number of apples each person will receive).
+Division has a partitive interpretation when the total quantity and the number of groups are known (for example, 3 students want to share 15 apples equally) and we are trying to determine the number of apples each student will receive.
+For example:

-It is essential that both types of problems be addressed, as they are the basis for the integration of other mathematical concepts.
+It is essential that both types of problems be introduced, as they are the basis for the integration of other mathematical concepts.
 It is not necessary for students to know the names of the problem types, but it is essential that they have the opportunity to solve problems of the various types, while employing a variety of strategies.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 86.

-Written Problems Related to Division
+Problems Related to Division

 The written problem examples below contain single-digit numbers.
 The structures of both types of written problems also lend themselves to multi-digit numbers.

-Equal-Sharing Division Problems (Partitive Division)
+Equal Sharing Division Problems (Partitive Division)

-• Equal-Sharing: Group Size Unknown (Partitive Division)
+- Equal Sharing: Size of Group Unknown (Partitive Division)

-• Julie has 10 books.
+- Julie has 10 books.
 She wants to give them to 5 of her classmates.
 How many books will each classmate receive?

-• Julie has bought 10 books for her classmates and is making gift bags.
+- Julie has bought 10 books for her classmates and is making gift bags.
 She puts 2 books in each gift bag.
 How many gift bags did Julie use?

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 10-11.